marksherriff/uvacs-advising/bacs/integration_electives.md

 ### Already determined NOT to be eligible:
 {: .no_toc }

-* Any differential equations course
+* Any calculus or differential equations course
 * Any course offered by the School of Commerce
 * ARTS 2559    Drawing and Design
 * ASTR 1220    Introduction to Stars, Galaxies, and the Universe